Advertising Discrepancy Reporting: A guide.

 What is advertising discrepancy reporting?

-Advertising discrepancy reporting is the process of comparing first-party ad server data with third-party measurement and ad serving platforms to identify differences in campaign delivery metrics.
+Advertising discrepancy reporting is the process of comparing first-party and third-party advertising data to identify differences in campaign delivery metrics.

-Media companies typically deliver campaigns through first-party ad servers such as Google Ad Manager or FreeWheel, while advertisers often measure performance through platforms such as CM360, Innovid, or Extreme Reach.
-Because these systems collect and process data independently, differences in reported performance are common.
+Media companies typically deliver campaigns through ad servers such as Google Ad Manager or FreeWheel, while advertisers often measure performance through platforms such as CM360, Innovid, or Extreme Reach.
+Because these systems measure and report delivery independently, discrepancies are common.
 Discrepancy reporting helps teams monitor, understand, and manage those differences throughout the campaign lifecycle.

 What are advertising discrepancies?